EyitoCODE/About-Me/README.md

 - But you can call me Emmanuel
 - I'm currently learning computer vision using pyhton
 - I’m interested in arts, gaming, etc
-- You can each me through my Linkedin
+- You can reach me through my Linkedin